Zaib144/Zaib144/README.md

 ## ☕ Coding Vibes

 ---

-🧠 Mindset
+## 🧠 Mindset

-"The best way to predict the future is to invent it.
-Focus on writing clean code today to build smarter solutions for tomorrow."
+> *"The best way to predict the future is to invent it.
+Focus on writing clean code today to build smarter solutions for tomorrow."*

 ---

-🌐 Connect With Me
+## 🌐 Connect With Me

 <p align="center">
   <a href="https://www.linkedin.com/in/tayyab-mehmood-468765376/" target="_blank">
     <img src="https://img.shields.io/badge/LinkedIn-1d4e89?style=flat-square&logo=linkedin&logoColor=white" alt="LinkedIn" />